Pencoed Castle: History

 The Welsh name Pen-coed means "end of the wood", and refers to the site's location at the southwestern extremity of the Wentwood forest.
-It was the site of a Norman castle, the property of Sir Richard de la More in 1270.
+It was the site of a Norman castle, owned by Sir Richard de la More in 1270.
 The tower at the south-west corner of the extant ruins dates from the late 13th century.
 The manor of Llanmartin was owned by the Kemeys family around 1300, but it is not clear whether Pencoed was a separate manor at that time.

 By about 1470, the estate was in the hands of the Morgan family of Tredegar.
 It seems to have been owned by Morgan ap Jenkin Philip, and then his son, Sir Thomas Morgan (c.1453–1510), who is thought likely to have fought at the battle of Bosworth in 1485 and who was probably the first of his family to settle at Pencoed.
 He was followed by his son Sir William Morgan (c.1480–1542), and in turn his son Sir Thomas Morgan (c.1513–1565).
 After the end of the Wars of the Roses, the more peaceful nature of society allowed such houses to be built.
 According to the architectural writer John Newman, it is likely that parts of the remaining building were built by the first Sir Thomas before 1510, and the main range and gatehouse by his grandson (also Sir Thomas) between 1542 and 1565.
 In about 1545, John Leland mentioned Pencoed as the home of Sir Thomas Morgan, and described it as "a fair maner place".

 Around 1584, the estate became the property of Sir Walter Montagu, the husband of Thomas Morgan's grand-daughter Anne; Montagu was also responsible for founding almshouses at Chepstow.
 In 1701, Montagu's descendants sold Pencoed to John Jeffreys, MP.
 His son in turn sold it in 1749 to Admiral Thomas Mathews of Llandaff, also an MP.
 In later years the property was owned successively by Sir Mark Wood, Sir Robert Salusbury, and Thomas Perry, but became increasingly dilapidated and ruined, and was let out to farmers.